RTP Mundo: Background

-Before the appearance of the channel, RTP signed a contract with Intelsat to provide a program for the Portuguese diaspora in the United States, Canada and Bermuda, Portugal Magazine, created in 1988 with assistance from RTP's facilities in Oporto.
+Before the appearance of the channel, RTP signed a contract with Intelsat to provide a program for the Portuguese diaspora in the United States, Canada, and Bermuda, Portugal Magazine, created in 1988 with assistance from RTP's facilities in Oporto.
 Outside of the intended target countries, the program was sent by video to other parts of the world.

+In the late 1980s, following Portugal's entry into the European Economic Commission, RTP started sketching means to deliver television programs to the Portuguese diaspora, largely eyeing the Lusophone countries in Africa.

 RTP Internacional was first planned in early 1992 by José Eduardo Moniz as part of the strategic plan for the 35th anniversary of RTP's first broadcast.
 The channel was formally created on 21 February 1992, under the management of journalist Afonso Rato, who demanded "active television" for the Portuguese diaspora.
 Productions from the then-upcoming private channels SIC and TVI were blocked weeks after the channel's launch.